Dumpling: Nepali

 In Nepal, steamed dumplings known as momo are a popular snack, often eaten as a full meal as well.
 They are similar to the Chinese jiaozi or the Central Asian manti.
-Whether momos originated in Tibet and spread to Nepal or vice versa is unclear, but momos were present in Nepal as early as the fourteenth century.
-Momos are one of the most common items on the menus of Nepali restaurants, especially in the Kathmandu Valley.
+Whether momo originated in Tibet and spread to Nepal or vice versa is unclear, but momo were present in Nepal as early as the fourteenth century.
+Momo are one of the most common items on the menus of Nepali restaurants, especially in the Kathmandu Valley.

-Common fillings for momos are meat, vegetables, and cheese: sweet dessert momo are also made.
+Common fillings for momo are meat, vegetables, and cheese: sweet dessert momo are also made.
 Momo can be served fried, steamed or grilled.
 They are usually served with a dipping sauce, known as achar, normally consisting of tomatoes and chillies as the base ingredient, from which numerous variations can be made.
 Soups with momo are common: both the Nepali jhol momo and the Tibetan mokthuk are examples.